 As you can see, all special characters start with a backslash character

 \.
 It is also called an “escape character”.

-We would also use it if we want to insert a quote into the string.
+\` are used to insert a quote into the same-quoted string.

 As you can see, we have to prepend the inner quote by the backslash

 \', because otherwise it would indicate the string end.

-Of course, that refers only to the quotes that are same as the enclosing ones.
+Of course, only the quotes that are the same as the enclosing ones need to be escaped.
 So, as a more elegant solution, we could switch to double quotes or backticks instead: